 Income Tax Calculator FY 2025-26: Old vs New Regime

-With the latest Budget for FY 2025-26, the government has made the New Tax Regime incredibly attractive.
-The tax-free limit has been effectively raised to **₹12 Lakhs** (for salaried individuals) via an increased rebate, and the tax slabs have been simplified.
+With the latest Budget for FY 2025-26, the New Tax Regime is incredibly attractive.
+The tax-free limit has been effectively raised to ₹12 Lakhs (for salaried individuals) via an increased rebate, and the tax slabs have been simplified.
 The Standard Deduction remains at ₹75,000 for the New Regime.

 New Tax Regime Slabs (FY 2025-26)